How do I add an author?

 Also, make sure that the author does not already exist in Dignitas (search for it by name).

-Steps for adding an authorinsert_link
+Steps for adding an author

 You will need a Dignitas account.
 Log in, then navigate to the dashboard or to the main page.
 There you will see the link to the page add an author.